This easy cranberry rice recipe can be served hot or cold and is even better the second day, making it the perfect make ahead side dish!

 Today was an overcast day with a cool breeze and the promise of an even cooler evening.
 To say I am ready for all the things autumn is an understatement, but all the wonderful comfort foods that come with the cooler temperatures have been at the top of my mind.

 This post may contain affiliate links to products I use in preparing this recipe.
 If you make a purchase through these links I may receive a small commission with no increase in price to you!

 Wild rice, while it intimidated me for years, has quickly become one of my favorite kinds of rice to cook with.
 This wild rice recipe is not only easy, but also very versatile.
 Especially come holiday season.

-> What can I add to my wild rice?
+What can I add to my cranberry rice?

-> Served hot or cold, this pecan cranberry wild rice has all the flavors of fall.
+Served hot or cold, this pecan cranberry wild rice has all the flavors of fall.
 Toasted pecans, dried cranberries and onions.
 Add the rice and a lovely citrus based dressing and you have a wonderfully hearty side dish.